-We recognize revenues net of estimated amounts that may be refunded for sales returns, rebate arrangements with customers and for our distributors' right to rotate our products, subject to varying limitations.
-We estimate and record these reductions based on our historical sales returns experience, analysis of credit memo data, stock rotation and other known factors.
+We recognize revenues net of estimated amounts that may be refunded for sales returns, rebates, stock rotations and other rights provided to customers on product and service related sales subject to varying limitations.
+We estimate and record these reductions based on our historical sales returns experience, analysis of credit memo data, rebate plans, stock rotation and other known factors.
 In each accounting period, we use judgments and estimates to determine potential future sales credits, returns and stock rotation, related to current period revenue.
-These estimates affect our "revenue" line item on our consolidated statements of income and affect our "accounts receivable, net" and our "deferred revenues" on our consolidated balance sheets.
+These estimates affect our "revenue" line item on our consolidated statements of income and affect our "accounts receivable, net", our "deferred revenues" and our "accrued expenses and other current liabilities" on our consolidated balance sheets.